Focus on What Matters: Constraining Spatial-Temporal Attention via Action-Units for Noise-Resilient AQA: Experiments

 \subsection{Dataset}

-{\bf \textit{FineDiving:}} It comprises 3000 diving videos, encompassing 52 action types, 29 sub-action types, and 23 difficulty levels \cite{art-16}.
+\paragraph{\textbf{FineDiving}} It comprises 3000 diving videos, encompassing 52 action types, 29 sub-action types, and 23 difficulty levels \cite{art-16}.
 It provides precise temporal boundaries and official action scores.
 Each action is identified by a specific number (DN), such as "407C" representing an inward dive of a half-flip.
-The dataset is divided into 2250 training samples and 750 testing samples, laying a solid foundation for accurate action recognition and analysis.\\ {\bf \textit{FineDiving-HM:}} It is an extended version of FineDiving, containing 312,256 masked frames covering all 3,000 videos \cite{art-12}.\\ {\bf \textit{MTL-AQA:}} The multi-task action quality assessment dataset \cite{art-15} is collected from 1412 samples from 16 international top-level competitions.
-The annotation system covers multidimensional information such as difficulty level, individual scores from 7 judges, diving action categories, and final scores.
+The dataset is divided into 2250 training samples and 750 testing samples, laying a solid foundation for accurate action recognition and analysis.